jclarke0000/MMM-MyScoreboard/README.md

   * Spanish La Liga
   * Mexican Liga BBVA Bancomer

-## UPDATE 3-OCT-2022
+## UPDATE RELEASE 3.0 9-OCT-2022

 This update includes several addtions and fixes:
 * Correction of SportsNet provider ticker URL
 * Change of ESPN provider to HTTPS
 * Replacement of deprecated library Request with Axios
-* Addition of WNBA and NCAAW womens' college basketball
+* Addition of WNBA and NCAAW womens' basketball
 * Update of logos for North American leagues
 * Correction of Winsconsin Badgers NCAA team shortcode from WIS to WISC

-As this replaces a library central to the module's fucntionality, upgrade as follows:
+* Improves how team logos are handled.
+Uses local logo files where available, otherwises uses URL from feed.

+If you are upgrading from a previous version, this update introduces new libraries.
+Upgrade as follows:
 In the MMM-MyScoreboard directory, type:

 `git pull`